Archive for the 'BMOW 1' Category

 I hope to meet some of you in person this weekend at the faire!

 Edit: The WIRED article about BMOW is up.
-Thanks Priya!No comments
+Thanks Priya!Be the first to comment!

 BMOW shirts arrived today.
 Not a giveaway– just enough for family and crew at the Maker Faire.